 Georgina is the founder and editor of online magazine.
 She’s an accomplished writer, landscape designer and ponderer with qualifications in journalism, horticulture and design.
 Nature is her muse and plants are her passion.

-Emma completed her Masters at the Kyoto University of Foreign Languages and went on to work for Japanese media in Sydney for five years.
-Returning to her hometown of Melbourne, and roles in the arts (NGV, Melbourne Recital Centre) and research (Young and Well CRC), she now works as a permalancer across strategy, copywriting and editing, while navigating life as a mum to baby Isa.
+Emma completed her Masters at the Kyoto University of Foreign Languages, then went on to work for Japanese media in Sydney for five years.
+Returning to her hometown of Melbourne and roles in the arts and research, she now champions inclusion and flexibility for working parents at Grace Papers while navigating life as a mum to Isa.

 is a business consultant working with creative people and brands in Australia and the UK.
 She is also a freelance writer and has written for publications across the globe including Monocle, Cool Hunting, Refinery29 and The Age.
 In her spare time, Fiona also guest lectures at General Assembly, RMIT and JMC Academy.

 Karen is a writer and stylist, and the co-founder of , a creative project which aims to elevate the importance of sustainably, ethically produced food.
 With a background in marketing and advertising, she is now focused on telling the stories of farmers, makers and businesses with social good at their core.